orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

 - The highest slot required by the lockfile should determine if the package is a LTS (<1.89.0) or Rolling (>=1.89.0) slot

-Packages are pinned to a particular Rust for reproducible reasons and to reduce verification code creep.
+Packages are pinned to a particular Rust slot for reproducible reasons and to reduce Rust slot verification code creep.

 The new Rust rules on this overlay (May 2026) for the non C/C++ languages scenario addresses a security issue possibility (e.g. miscompilation slots